 Orthodontic devices, in general, can provide effective treatment for tongue thrusting.
 Work with your orthodontist to determine the best treatment option for you.
 Orofacial myology is sometimes indicated as a treatment.
 This is a treatment that corrects the position of the lips, jaw, and tongue position over time.
 Swallowing habits are also addressed in this therapy.

 Open bite corrections done without continuous therapy have been known to revert over time.
 Any sinus, allergy, or breathing difficulties that may be causing your or your child’s tongue pushing should be addressed by your doctor.
 For swallowing therapy to be successful, breathing concerns must be addressed.

 You or your child may need speech therapy in addition to swallowing therapy to correct any speech difficulties that have formed as a result of tongue thrusting.

 Tongue Thrusting Vs Invisalign

 Misaligned teeth, crooked and crowded teeth, overbite, underbite, crossbite, and open bite are just a few of the orthodontic issues that Invisalign can help with.
 If you have any orthodontic issues, using Invisalign is a fantastic alternative.

-Not to mention that Invisalign is the perfect orthodontic device that can be used both by young children, teens, and adults.
-It is the most advanced and convenient way to undergo your orthodontic journey towards a bright and beautiful smile without having to worry about brackets, wires, and diet restrictions.
+Not to mention that Invisalign is the perfect orthodontic device that can be used by young children, teens, and adults.
+It is the most advanced and convenient way to undergo your orthodontic journey toward a bright and beautiful smile without having to worry about brackets, wires, and diet restrictions.

-It’s essential to remember that tongue thrusting is not an orthodontic issue but rather a condition that can cause orthodontics issues if left untreated.
+It’s essential to remember that tongue thrusting is not an orthodontic issue but rather a condition that can cause orthodontic issues if left untreated.

 Remember to consult with your Kaneohe Invisalign braces orthodontist before starting any type of treatment for you or your family members.